e-laute/e-laute.github.io/en/aspects_en.md

 - Goebl W, Weigl D. M., "mei-friend: An Interactive Web-based Editor for Digital Music Encodings", in: *Journal of Open Source Software* 9/98 (2024)

+- De Valk R., "AbsoLutely Tabulous – A toolbox for computational processing and analysis of music in lute tablature", Digital Technologies Applied to Music Research: Methodologies, Projects, and Challenges (ECHOS / CESEM) Lisbon, 27.6.–29.6.2024.
+Full paper presented at conference.

-- - Weigl D., "Introduction.
+- Weigl D., "Introduction.
 Interplay in the Corpora of German Lute Tablature", Medieval and Renaissance Music Conference (MedRen), Granada, 6.7.–9.7.2024, <https://www.medren2024.com>.

 - Bischoff S., "German Lute Tablature - Truly a German invention or a souvenir from other music cultures?’, Medieval and Renaissance Music Conference (MedRen), Granada, 6.7.–9.7.2024, <https://www.medren2024.com>.